ese5160/final-project-a07g-a14g-t02-a-p-a-t-h-y/A07G_README.md

 1. What does “InitializeSerialConsole()” do?
 In said function, what is “cbufRx” and “cbufTx”?
 What type of data structure is it?

+InitializeSerialConsole() initializes the datastructures and USART communicaiton.

 2. How are “cbufRx” and “cbufTx” initialized?
 Where is the library that defines them (please list the *C file they come from).

+They are initalized as char arrays.
+They are defined in SerialConsole.c as circular buffers outlined in circular_buffer.h.

 3. Where are the character arrays where the RX and TX characters are being stored at the end?
 Please mention their name and size.
 Tip: Please note cBufRx and cBufTx are structures.

 4. Where are the interrupts for UART character received and UART character sent defined?